Hypothesis testing for varying coefficient models in tail index regression: Application

 \section{Application}

 In this section, we apply the proposed method to a real dataset on white blood cells.
-This dataset is available in Kaggle (https://www.kaggle.com/amithasanshuvo/cardiac-data-nhanes).
-White blood cells play a role in processing foreign substances such as bacteria and viruses that have invaded the body, and are a type of blood cells that are indispensable for maintaining the normal immune function of the human body.
+The dataset is available in Kaggle (\url{https://www.kaggle.com/amithasanshuvo/cardiac-data-nhanes}).
+White blood cells play a role in processing foreign substances such as bacteria and viruses that have invaded the body, and are a type of blood cell that is indispensable for maintaining the normal immune function of the human body.
 Therefore, if the white blood cell count is abnormal, diseases may be suspected.
-The left and right panels of Figure \ref{f5.1} show histograms of the white blood cell count for $n=18047$ males and $n=19032$ females aged 20 to 85, respectively, and the bottom two panels show histograms of those above 15 ($\times 10^3/\mu$L).
-We can judge whether the tails of these distributions are heavy with a positive extreme value index by comparing them to the normal distribution with a zero extreme value index.
+The top left and right panels of Figure \ref{fig2} show histograms of the white blood cell counts for $n=18047$ males and $n=19032$ females aged 20 to 85, respectively, and the bottom two panels show histograms for those over 15 ($\times 10^3/\mu$L).
+We can judge whether the tails of these distributions have a positive extreme value index by comparing them to the normal distribution with a zero extreme value index.
 In many extreme value studies, kurtosis is often used.
-The sample kurtoses are approximately $403.8$ for males and about $38.3$ for females, indicating that the right tails of these distributions are heavy.
-In addition, figure \ref{f5.2} shows plots of the subject's age and white blood cell count, suggesting that the number of abnormal white blood cell counts tends to increase with age.
+The sample kurtosis was about $403.8$ for males and about $38.3$ for females, indicating that the right tails of these distributions are heavy.
+In addition, Figure \ref{fig3} shows plots of the subject's age and white blood cell count, suggesting that the number of abnormal white blood cell counts tends to increase with age.